MAD32 EV Mini Oled Edition for EVs on ESP32

 What is MAD32 EVmo?

 MAD32 EVmo (Mini Advanced Dashboard EVmo) is a compact, wireless dashboard module designed for electric vehicles powered by VESC controllers.
-It features a bright OLED display showing real-time telemetry data and supports Bluetooth connectivity for both VESC Tool app and BMS monitoring.
+It features a bright OLED display showing real-time telemetry data and supports Bluetooth connectivity for both VESC Tool app and BMS monitoring (up to 24S).

 Perfect for: